pursuit-curriculum/unit-full-stack-web-development/express-sql-seed-read/lesson-notes/README.md

 **Review Questions:**

-- What do this file and setup do?
+- What do the `server` file and setup do?
 - What is `app`?
-What does it do?
+What does it do in this file?

 ## Bookmarks Controller